Guides · Updated June 2026

 • Weight capacity, since taller users are often heavier and some lightweight models cap low.

 See how to size forearm crutches for setting cuff and grip height correctly once you have a model that reaches.
+If you’re looking at standard underarm crutches instead, crutches for tall people explains the tall-adult size band and how to check the handgrip range.

 Why fit matters more when you’re tall